dnvriend/conductr-test/README.md

   }
 }
 ```

+## Conductr v1.x.x
+The following is for ConductR v1.x.x

 ## Installing Conductr
 1. You'll have to install [Python 3](https://www.python.org/downloads/mac-osx/), so install it on your system because the Conductr